- The Blackwell Story 1840 to 1868

 The Hilton/Black Street Store ~ 1873

-- Late in 1873, after two years in the North Road, my father bought the business of Mr Alfred Weston, situated on the corner of Hilton and Black Streets, Kaiapoi.
+- Late in 1873, after two years in the North Road, G.H.
+Blackwell bought the business of Mr Alfred Weston, situated on the corner of Hilton and Black Streets, Kaiapoi.
 It had been one of the early Kaiapoi stores.
 In addition to grocery and some drapery and clothing lines it had a bakery and produce store and stable.

 - There was a large two-storey building, the main wing for business and the other for house accommodation.
 The section was half acre with a roomy garden and trees.
 There he made his home and developed his growing business.
 He personally commenced regular rounds in the adjoining farming areas of Clarkeville, Eyreton, Ohoka and Woodend, thus starting the country connection which has always been an important feature in the Blackwell business.